 Just take care not to aim that wand at your friend!

 Sackboy: A Big Adventure

 To keep the game’s simple running and jumping fresh, A Big Adventure regularly introduces new mechanics.
-Much like in It Takes Two, each stage revolves around a different gimmick.
+In a similar vein to other games like It Takes Two, each stage revolves around a different gimmick.
 You may find yourself dodging spotlights in one stage then herding sheep-like critters in another.

 We Were Here Forever